briidee3/briidee3/README.md

 **This GitHub is (generally) for my own personal use, whether it be for personal projects, research, school stuff, and/or other things in a similar vein.**
-Therefore, alongside my preference for informality in communication (for reasons such as effectiveness, efficiency, conciseness, etc.), it may lack some professionality (as well as some other stuff, like fully fleshed out work, lol)
+Therefore, alongside my preference for informality in communication (for reasons such as effectiveness, efficiency, conciseness, etc.), it may lack some professionality.

 Please feel free to let me know your thoughts on anything I have here,